“Among the women was a mother-daughter set and three sister sets. Several of these women included Joseph’s own foster daughters.”

 CES Letter incorrectly claims the Lawrence sisters, Partridge sisters, Fanny Alger, and Lucy Walker were Joseph Smith’s “foster daughters.”
 Totally false.
 The premise of this argument is a flat-out lie.

 CES Letter claims these were “young girls.”
 Some were 17 years old, but Eliza Partridge was 22 years old.
-But 19th century standards, they were not very young.
+By 19th century standards, they were not very young.

 |Repetition||After detailed attacks on Joseph Smith’s character, CES Letter repeats the sordid claims as part of a condense list.
 This solidifies their characterization of him as a disgusting creep.|